 The work at Euston is in preparation for HS2, Britain’s new high-speed railway, and includes work to clear additional concourse space to help customers move more freely around the station.

 Elsewhere on the West Coast main line several sections of track will be completely replaced over both bank holidays, as well as upgrades to overhead lines, signals and points.

 Martin Frobisher, route managing director for Network Rail’s London North Western route, said: “We recognise there is never an ideal time to shut the railway for our must-do work.
 Bank holidays are the least disruptive time to do it, when fewer passengers use the railway compared to the working week.
 That way we can do the maximum amount of work while impacting the fewest number of people.

-“Train companies and Network Rail have worked together to minimise disruption for customers by doing a lot of work over the Easter and early May bank holidays.
-The alternative would have been closing the line and Euston station over multiple weekends throughout the summer.”
+“Train companies and Network Rail have worked together to minimise disruption for customers.
+By doing a lot of work over the Easter and early May bank holidays, we can offer passengers better journeys over the late May and August bank holidays.
+The alternative would have been closing the line and Euston station over all of these weekends.”

 Passengers are being advised to plan their journeys at www.nationalrail.co.uk between 19-22 April and 4-6 May, when: